Gymnocalycium ragonesei A.Cast.

 Gymnocalycium asterium var. minimum, Gymnocalycium stellatum var. minimum

-Gymnocalycium ragonesei is a small, solitary, slow-growing cactus with dark grayish-brown to olive colored epidermis, flattened-globose, almost disk shaped, up to 1 inch (2.5 cm) tall and up to 3 inches (7.5 cm) in diameter.
+Gymnocalycium ragonesei is a small, slow-growing cactus with a solitary, flattened-globose stem that grows up to 1 inch (2.5 cm) tall and up to 3 inches (7.5 cm) in diameter.
 The stem colors vary by season from grey-green, olive-green to purplish-brown.
 Flowers are creamy-white with a reddish throat, appear in late spring and remain open for up to 12 days.
-They are funnel-shaped, up to 2 inches (5 cm) long and up to 1.8 inches (4.5 cm) in diameter.
+They are funnel-shaped, up to 2 inches (5 cm) long, and up to 1.8 inches (4.5 cm) in diameter.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Some Gymnocalyciums are shade-seeking in the wild, among shrubs or grasses, while others grow completely exposed.
 Therefore, some will need a light shading from the sun in the hottest months, but to overdo, this will result in the loss of flowers.

 The potting medium's balance should be sufficient to allow good drainage so that the plants do not sit in soggy soil for more than a day or two after watering.

 While the plants are growing well in the summer months, watering can be frequent (weekly for small plants in small pots) but always allowing the compost nearly to dry out before rewatering.
 Watering in the winter months at all is unwise and certainly not necessary.
 The difficult times are spring and autumn.